Patients

 But soon, the seemingly endless dusty roads transitioned into water after they arrived at the Igapó-Açu River located in northwestern Brazil.

-While receiving passage across the river on a ferry brought temporary relief to the family, Yoel knew that they still had a long way to go before reaching the mission site in Porto Velho, which was nearly 350 miles away.
+While receiving passage across the river on a ferry brought temporary relief to the family, Yoel knew that they still had a long way to go before reaching the surgical program site in Porto Velho, which was nearly 350 miles away.

 After departing from the ferry, Yelisbeth, Yoel and their children were met with more sun, heat and dust as they continued on their journey.